Holiday Office Parties: Serving Up Both Cheer … and Fear!

 5/24/16

-By: Marc Bardack Last week, the Senate passed a transportation funding bill providing for a change in hours of service rules for truck drivers.
-The change proposed in the bill depends on the outcome of a currently pending safety fitness determination study being conducted by the Federal Motor Carrier Safety Administration.
-In the Senate bill, there…
+Last week, the Senate passed a transportation funding bill providing for a change in hours of service rules for truck drivers.
+The change proposed in the bill depends on the outcome of a currently pending safety fitness …